brentwilder/NBAgames/README.md

 ![SacTown](https://e0.365dm.com/18/12/768x432/deaaron-fox-sacramento-kings_4531686.jpg)

-### The goal of this project was to predict the winner of any NBA game by engineering at least 50 features deployed into a random forest model.
-Model exploration was conducted and reports were generated.
+### The goal of this project was to predict the winner of any NBA game by feature engineering a machine learning (classification) model.
+Model exploration was conducted and reports were generated in this repository.
 Finally, this model was then saved to a pkl file and made accessible through docker.

 # Setup for developement: